Why pursue a master’s degree in biology?

 Graduate Courses

 The route to a Master’s degree involves a series of graduate (500-level and above) courses.
-These graduate courses are also upon to undergraduates who, for instance, with to deepen their knowledge in a given area or make up for deficiencies in their academic record, or are unsure if they want to pursue a degree.
+Undergraduates may also take these courses if they wish to deepen their knowledge, make up for deficiencies in their academic record, or are uncertain about whether to pursue a graduate degree.

-To take graduate Biology courses, visit the QC Graduate Programs page for Biology, and click “Apply Now” to log into the online application.
+To take graduate Biology courses, apply now and log into the online application.
 To take these courses as a non-degree student, use the non-matriculation application.
 If you decide to extend your graduate courses into a Biology Master’s degree, your courses (maximum 12 credits) will transfer.

 Besides leading to a QC Master of Arts in Biology, our courses can be applied to other graduate programs:

-- Subject to their own policies, other QC graduate programs (e.g., in Chemistry, Psychology, and Earth & Environmental Sciences) and other schools (within CUNY or not) may accept certain QC Biology courses toward their requirements.
+1. Other QC graduate programs (e.g., in Chemistry, Psychology, Earth & Environmental Sciences) and other schools (within CUNY or not) may apply certain QC Biology courses toward their requirements.

-- The Master’s in Science Education (MSED; here and here) is a joint degree between the QC School of Education and Youth Services and one of four QC science departments, based on your chosen certification area (for example, in Biology).
+2. The Master’s in Science Education (MSED) is a joint degree between the QC School of Education and Youth Services and one of four QC science departments, based on your chosen certification area (e.g, Biology).

-- The CUNY Ph.D. accepts 700-level QC courses (see Doctoral Studies), through participation in the CUNY Graduate Center’s Ph.D. in Biology, or related fields.
+3. The CUNY PhD accepts 700-level QC courses (Doctoral Studies), via participation in the Graduate Center’s PhD in Biology, or related fields.

 The Dennehy Lab in 2017, at a CUNY Biology retreat in the Poconos.